 Continuing and future developments include:

-- data collection, intelligent control and communication capabilities being increasingly devolved to intelligent energy-using equipment, appliances, and other distributed intelligent devices
+- data collection, intelligent control and communication capabilities being increasingly devolved to intelligent equipment, appliances, and other distributed intelligent devices

 - increased communication among energy-using devices, meters, sensors and controllers, and sharing of data among systems